 - secondary (disease or injury outside the abdomen and pelvis)

-There are several overlapping CT and sonographic signs that may support the diagnosis but none are considered specific or sensitive for ACS 2:
+There are several overlapping CT and sonographic signs that may support the diagnosis but none are considered specific or sensitive for abdominal compartment syndrome (ACS) 2:

 - elevated diaphragm